The Hidden, Magnificent History of Chop Suey

-Tong’s dinner was a study in conspicuous consumption, with more than 400 dishes.
+Tong’s dinner was a study in conspicuous consumption, with hundreds of dishes.
 For the occasion, he ordered his cooks to prepare some of the most scrumptious delicacies that money could buy, such as edible bird’s nest, shark fin soup, lake crab, sea cucumber, roast duck, and suckling pig.
 He also added chop suey.
 Today, we might think this humble dish was out of place on his table.
 But chop suey belonged there.

 Most people in the English-speaking world know chop suey as a vintage Chinese American dish.
 For decades, scholars and foodies have heaped scorn on it.
 Historian Andrew Coe, author of Chop Suey: A Cultural History of Chinese Food in the United States, characterizes the dish as a “brownish, overcooked stew, strangely flavorless, with no redeeming qualities, and redolent of bad school cafeterias and dingy, failing Chinese restaurants.”